ejaasaari/lemur/README.md

 # train_counts: torch.tensor uint64, shape (num_corpus_documents, )
 # test: torch.tensor float32, shape (num_query_token_embeddings, dim)
 # test_counts: torch.tensor uint64, shape (num_query_documents, )
-# train_counts is an array containing the number of token embeddings for each corpus document
+# train_counts/test_counts: array containing the number of token embeddings for each document

+# Optional:
+# Pass learn/learn_counts to fit() to improve performance by using a sample from the query
+# distribution as a training set.
+Ideally, learn should contain at least 100 000 rows
+# (token embeddings) and can also be e.g. the corpus documents encoded using the query encoder.

 lemur = Lemur(index="lemur_index", device="cpu")  # or "cuda" or "mps"
 lemur.fit(